Cleveland Clinic logo

 Advertisement

-The biopsy results are back with unexpected news: You have lobular carcinoma in situ (LCIS).
-Receiving an LCIS diagnosis doesn’t mean you’ll develop breast cancer.
-But it does mean you’re at risk for developing the condition.
-To be clear, there’s a 1 in 10 chance that will happen.
-If you have this condition, it may help to know about treatments that can reduce or eliminate your risk.
-And there are things you can do on your own.
-If tests show you have LCIS, your healthcare provider will take the time to explain your options and recommend programs and services.
+Receiving this diagnosis doesn’t mean you’ll develop breast cancer.
+But it does mean you’re at risk for developing it someday.
+If you have LCIS, it may help to know about treatments that can reduce or eliminate your risk.
+Your healthcare provider will take the time to explain your options, including ways to monitor your breast health to prevent serious disease.

 Advertisement